Azure/bicep-types-az/generated/containerservice_0/microsoft.containerservice/2025-10-01/types.md

 * **Writable Scope(s)**: ResourceGroup
 ### Properties
 * **apiVersion**: '2025-10-01' (ReadOnly, DeployTimeConstant): The resource api version
-* **eTag**: string (ReadOnly): Unique read-only string used to implement optimistic concurrency.
-The eTag value will change when the resource is updated.
-Specify an if-match or if-none-match header with the eTag value for a subsequent request to enable optimistic concurrency per the normal eTag convention.
+* **eTag**: string (ReadOnly): If eTag is provided in the response body, it may also be provided as a header per the normal etag convention.
+Entity tags are used for comparing two or more entities from the same requested resource.
+HTTP/1.1 uses entity tags in the etag (section 14.19), If-Match (section 14.24), If-None-Match (section 14.26), and If-Range (section 14.27) header fields.
 * **extendedLocation**: [ExtendedLocation](#extendedlocation): The extended location of the Virtual Machine.
 * **id**: string (ReadOnly, DeployTimeConstant): The resource id
 * **identity**: [ManagedClusterIdentity](#managedclusteridentity): The identity of the managed cluster, if configured.